 Signs Your Child is Ready for Preschool

-Your child may be ready for a PK3 or PK4 program if he or she…
+Consider a PK3 or PK4 program if your child…

 - Demonstrates a willingness and an interest in trying new experiences.